VERTEBRA ANATOMY

 • Formed by alignment of superior and inferior vertebral notches

-• Allows spinal nerves to pass, connecting the spinal cord to the body
+• Allows spinal nerves to pass, connecting your spinal cord to your body

 Superior Vertebral Notch